 Received a coveted Erotic Oscar for “Writer of the Year 1998” awarded at the Sex Maniac’s Ball in London.
 During the summer of 2000 accepted appointment as Ambassador to Amsterdam for the Independent Republic of Uzupis, a Baltic microstate.
 Moreover, in 2006 received an Erotic Award for Lifetime Achievement as “an intellectual of hard core tenderness.”

-One of his recent books is Impossible: The Otto Muehl Story (New York: Barany Artists, 2001), to synchronize with the Muehl exposition at the Musee du Louvre.
-A long time AAO Commune member acclaimed this tome: “A fantastic biography with a touch of poesy.
+Impossible: The Otto Muehl Story (New York: Barany Artists, 2001), was published to synchronize with the Muehl exposition at the Musée du Louvre.
+A long-time AA Commune member acclaimed: “A fantastic biography with a touch of poesy.
 You understand what Otto’s philosophy and art is about.”
-Other new releases are a buffet of pamphlets.
+Other releases are a buffet of pamphlets.
 Unmodern Observations: An Occasional Broadcast, is a transmission from the 100,000 Antennes Vrije Radio Festatie.
-Excess for All: Poetry & Pensees, the broadside from crazy spoken word lecture at Sexual Freedom Coalition Conference in London.
+Excess for All: Poetry & Pensees, the broadside from crazy spoken word lecture at the Sexual Freedom Coalition Conference in London.
 Requiem for Christian Loidl, a text document from threnody event in Vienna.
 And, A Fortnight in the Life: On the Job in Swinging London, a diary from that time.
 All published by The International Community (Amsterdam) in 2003, 2004, 2005 & 2006 respectively.
 Besides, in 2006, the texts from A Vilna Legend, much mutated, were published in a volume called Vibrato Light as Transactions of the Invisible Language Society no. 11 3/4.
 A special hymnography edition in the Invisible Language Society series, Dr. Doo-Wop in America: The Quest for Ecstatic Utterance, appeared in May 2007.

-An American from Baltimore, Bill lives invisibly in The Kingdom of Netherlands assuming stylite stance.
-He is married to the literary translator Susan Janssen; they have a daughter, Swaan, and a granson, Zef.
+An American from Baltimore, Bill lived invisibly in The Kingdom of Netherlands assuming the stylite stance, until his death in April 2019.
+He was married to literary translator Susan Janssen, had one daughter, Swaan, and two grandchildren.
 A good cook, a shy populist.
-He adores dancing, seeks a dancing partner.
-Has been sighted along the canals talking to himself, making wild gestures, while cycling in a snowstorm.
+He adored dancing.
+Had been sighted along the canals talking to himself, making wild gestures, while cycling in a snowstorm

 Before leaving the U.S. in the autumn of 1966 aboard the R.M.S Queen Mary, Mr. Levy attended the University of Maryland and Temple University and taught in the literature department at Shippensburg State College, in Pennsylvania.
 In the sixties and seventies, he was founder and chief-editor of many magazines such as: The Insect Trust Gazette, International Times, Suck, and The Fanatic.
 Recently, he served as European Editor for American glossy fanzines High Times and Penthouse magazine and as an associate editor of Amsterdam zines Het Gewicht, Ins & Outs, La Linea and Atom Club.
 Mr. Levy has been a regular contributor to Andrei Codrescu‘s Exquisite Corpse and Libido, and additionally published his own Transactions of the Invisible Language Society series.
 His meditation play Europe in Flames was also featured at the Festival of New Radio in New York.
 In 1998, Mr. Levy was awarded the Erotic Oscar for writing at London’s Sex Maniac’s Ball.
 Until his recent retirement from radio and for 20 years non-stop, Mr. Levy’s alter-ego, Dr. Doo Wop, could be heard weekly spinning groovy music across Amsterdam’s airwaves.